 The contribution of carers

-Here in Lambeth the 2011 census found that there are over 20,000 unpaid carers living in the borough, with 4,270 of these carers supporting people between 20 and 49 hours and a further 3,172 supporting people for 50 hours or more.
+The 2011 census found that there are over 20,000 unpaid carers living in Lambeth, with 4,270 of these carers supporting people between 20 and 49 hours and a further 3,172 supporting people for 50 hours or more.

-Caring can impact all aspects of carers’ lives.
-These statistics from Carers UK give a snapshot of the wide variety of issues facing carers.
+Caring can impact on all aspects of carers’ lives.
+These statistics from Carers UK State of Caring report 2021 give a snapshot of the wide variety of issues facing carers:

 How we are addressing these needs